-PGR Strategy for Europe Objectives PGR Strategy for Europe Targets Responsibility (main level/ responsible bodies) Type of action that ECPGR could undertake Potential sources of funding to cover the ECPGR action ExCo proposal for activities to be included in Phase XI workplan long-term conservation of PGR and provide access to appropriate samples of the genetic diversity that has occurred and/or is still occurring in European agriculture and in nature.
-This covers the diversity needed for direct use, research and plant breeding that contributes accessions are conserved to AQUAS standards (see section 2.3.1) and fully available from the AEGIS-certified genebanks via a request system through EURISCO.
-All AEGIS material is safety-duplicated possibly in another European country and/or in the Svalbard Seed Vault and/or at one of the CGIAR Centres P2 - Extension of EURISCO to include a centralized genebank ordering system. to the continuous adaptation of European agriculture to current and future needs.
+PGR Strategy for Europe Objectives PGR Strategy for Europe Targets Responsibility (main level/ responsible bodies) Type of action that ECPGR could undertake Potential sources of funding to cover the ECPGR action ExCo proposal for activities to be included in Phase XI workplan primary contributor to the global PGR conservation and use effort.
+By 2030 European genebanks ensure the long-term conservation of PGR and provide access to appropriate samples of the genetic diversity that has occurred and/or is still occurring in European agriculture and in-nature.
+This covers the diversity needed for direct use, research and plant breeding that contributes to the continuous adaptation 3.
+The coordinated European collection (i.e. the combined collections of AEGIS-certified genebanks) contains a substantial part of the accessions conserved in European genebanks.
+All these accessions are conserved to AQUAS standards (see section 2.3.1) and fully available from the AEGIS-certified genebanks via a request system through EURISCO.
+All AEGIS material is safety-duplicated possibly in another European country and/or in the Svalbard Seed Vault and/or at one of the CGIAR Centres National/Genebanks EURISCO Implement genebank review system National Funds ECPGR Grant/ AEGIS and EURISCO budget lines P1 - Support to countries to identify and include material into AEGIS, including regeneration and safety-duplication.
+P1 - Implementation of genebank review system by the network of genebank managers, taking into account Crop Trust certification experience and global strategies.
+P2 - Extension of EURISCO to include a centralized genebank ordering system. of European agriculture to current and future needs.
 4. A comprehensive assessment of European plant genetic resources and diversity required by users for present and future needs in food and agriculture and the corresponding gaps in the conservation system has been completed and is regularly updated.
-National and regional (Crop WGs) Crop-by-crop assessment National funds/External donor / ECPGR Grant P2 - Crop Working Groups to develop methodology to assess crop diversity required and gaps in the conservation system in cooperation with users, as a dynamic process, for current and future needs.
-5. The genetic diversity maintained in European AEGIS-certified genebanks includes: i) the vast majority of the European landraces; ii) a wide range of CWR diversity of crops grown in Europe; iii) a representative selection of developed varieties, and iv) other relevant material related to crops grown in Europe, including WFP National and regional (Crop WGs) Crop-by-crop assessment National funds / External donor / ECPGR Grant P2 - Crop WGs, in collaboration with CWR and On-farm WGs, assess and remedy to gaps in ex situ genebanks, including through collecting missions.
-P2 - An exhaustive inventory of the genetic diversity conserved in all national or local genebanks maintaining and characterizing GR - outside the network of AEGIS-certified genebanks - is made to enlarge the potential of European genetic diversity to be conserved in a long-term perspective.
+National and regional (Crop WGs) Crop by crop assessment National funds/External donor / ECPGR Grant P2 - Crop Working Groups to develop methodology to assess crop diversity required and gaps in the conservation system in cooperation with users, as a dynamic process, for current and future needs.
+5. The genetic diversity maintained in European AEGIS-certified genebanks includes: i) the vast majority of the European landraces; ii) a wide range of CWR diversity of crops grown in Europe; iii) a representative selection of developed varieties, and iv) other relevant material related to crops grown in Europe, including WFP National and regional (Crop WGs) Crop by crop assessment National funds / External donor / ECPGR Grant P2 - Crop WGs, in collaboration with CWR and On-farm WGs, assess and remedy to gaps in ex situ genebanks, including through collecting missions.
+P2 - An exhaustive inventory of the genetic diversity conserved in all national or local genebanks maintaining and characterizing GR - outside the network of AEGIS certified genebanks - is made to enlarge the potential of European genetic diversity to be conserved in a long-term perspective.
 P3 - Countries encourage the development of cooperative work between their national AEGIS - certified genebanks and other local or national genebanks to ensure that all original genetic diversity held in genebanks outside AEGIS-certified ones be conserved in a long-term perspective.

 The creation of a network of genebank managers or Ex situ WG may be the right framework for the implementation of the certification system, review system and capacity building.
 A specific ex situ/AEGIS budget line might be created.
-Other activities (4 and 5) are suitable for Crop WGs, in collaboration with Onfarm and CWR WGs, through the Grant Scheme, taking into consideration their priority level as Plant Strategy activities.
+Other activities (4 and 5) are suitable for Crop WGs, in collaboration with On-farm and CWR WGs, through the Grant Scheme, taking into consideration their priority level as Plant Strategy activities.